SSWConsulting/SSW.Rules.Content/rules/chatgpt-can-fix-errors/rule.md

 ---
 Sometimes, a developer runs into a complex error and they start googling all over the internet to fix the issue.
 In strange or unlucky cases this can result in hours of searching.

 ChatGPT helps smooth this process.
-Simply paste the error into ChatGPT and it will compile instant feedback about the problem.
+Simply paste the error into ChatGPT and it will give you instant feedback about the problem.

 <!--endintro-->